 OUR WORK IN THE SPOTLIGHT

-Our new, double issue of BESS 2023 is out now!
+Our new, double issue of BESS 2023 is out!

-BESS Vol. 5, No. 1-2 explores Indigenous self-governance, the growing ‘trust divide’ between politicians and the electorate, practical applications of positive deviance and ‘second track’ and new political, economic and decision-making frameworks to deal with global issues.
+BESS Vol. 5, No. 1-2 (2023) explores Indigenous self-governance, the growing ‘trust divide’ between politicians and the electorate, practical applications of positive deviance and ‘second track’ processes, and much more.

 Nobel Prize Dialogue on The Future of Decision Making